Shayek1/couch-to-coder-python-course/Week-4/ReadMe.md

 Extension: Using pandas and matplotlib , create the following:
 1. A pie chart showing the distribution between fuel types.
 (You can use the model column to count occurances!)
 2. A bar chart showing the average mileage for each model.
-(You need to research hpow can you calculate average using pandas!)
+(You need to research how can you calculate average using pandas!)